Airalo vs. Nomad vs. Saily: Asia eSIM Review Comparison

 You can install eSIMs from different companies and purchase a la carte plans based on your travel needs.
 There’s no contract.

-In other words, you can start with Airalo if they offer the best plan initially and switch over to Nomad later if they have a different plan that is a better match for the next leg of your trip.
+In other words, you can start with “eSIM Company A” if they offer the best plan initially and switch over to “eSIM Company B” later if they have a different plan that is a better match for the next leg of your trip.

 If you have our WorldWide Connectivity course (also available inside our Membership), review the modules on eSIM Best Practices and Managing Data Usage to get the most out of your eSIM!

-Both of these companies offer eSIMs and prepaid data plans.
-Both of them work fairly similarly.
+All of these companies offer eSIMs and prepaid data plans.
+How they all work is fairly similar.

 You find and purchase the data plan you want using their website OR mobile app.
 You’ll need to create a user account as well.

-They will then send you instructions (via email, the website, or the app) on how to install your eSIM via a QR code.
+They will then send you instructions (via email, the website, or the app) on how to install your eSIM.

 Once the eSIM is digitally installed on your phone, using their mobile apps, you can then activate a data plan whenever you’re ready.